 Some other ways to avoid security misconfiguration errors are:

 You can protect your organization from many vulnerabilities by identifying where misconfiguration errors occur.
-For such visibility, you need a tool like Reciprocity ROAR.
+For such visibility, you need a tool like the ZenGRC.

-ROAR reveals information security risk across your business.
+ZenGRC reveals information security risks across your business.
 See where security configuration and other errors are occurring so you can take quick action to minimize and manage vulnerabilities and minimize business exposure.

-With Reciprocity ROAR, you can simplify threat and risk management, compliance, audits, governance, and even policy management – all from one centralized application.
+With ZenGRC, you can simplify threat and risk management, compliance, audits, governance, and even policy management from one centralized application.
 Manage risk and compliance easily and guide your organization to greater operational confidence.
-Schedule a demo to discover the full power of ROAR.
+Schedule a demo to discover the full power of ZenGRC.